kaaproject/kaa/doc/Customization-guide/Endpoint-SDKs/C-SDK/Porting-guide/index.md

  > **NOTE:** Consider to provide a mechanism to set a platform name to a variable "KAA_PLATFORM".
 See a [CMake file]({{github_url}}client/client-multi/client-c/CMakeLists.txt), by default it uses "posix".

 - A CMake toolchain file.
 The file sets a proper compiler, a linker, some default flags and a search path.
-There are [a cross-compile documentation](http://www.vtk.org/Wiki/CMake_Cross_Compiling) and [the file examples]({{github_url}}client/client-multi/client-c/toolchains) which help to implement it.
+You might need a CMake toolchain file if you want to cross-compile the SDK.
+For more info, see [CMake Cross-Compiling documentation](http://www.vtk.org/Wiki/CMake_Cross_Compiling) and [example toolchain files]({{github_url}}client/client-multi/client-c/toolchains).